alockinalock/Custom-Homepage-Firefox/README.md

 ### Will this be an extension?

 Most likely not.
 This was a small project I created for fun.
 In the end, not even I use it anymore.
 If you'd prefer to not have the URL appear in the search bar, forcing you to use the CTRL/CMD + L shortcut, or whatever other problem that can be fixed by an extension, I suggest you use [Tabliss.io](https://tabliss.io/).
-Using custom CSS, you can get pretty close to this project (although, I have yet to see how one could figure out how to display the day of the week).
+Using custom CSS, you can get pretty close to this project (although, I have yet to see how one could figure out how to display the day of the week in real time).